 Reported incidents are divided into several sub-domains.
 Three of the sub-domains are Drug Related Incidents, Bullying and Harassment Incidents, and Violent Incidents.
 Each domain comprises multiple categories from the incidents list.
-The total number of incidents across all categories and the three separate domains used for this purpose are calculated and reported to three decimal places.
+The total number of incidents across all

+Georgia Department of Education January 2017 Page 11 of 20 All Rights Reserved categories and the three separate domains used for this purpose are calculated and reported to three decimal places.
 "Total incidents" refers to the total number of incidents reported across all of the 35 categories.
 "Drug Related Incidents", "Bullying and Harassment Incidents", and "Violent Incidents" refers to some of the categories listed below.